Cprimke943/Cprimke943/README.md

 Hi!
-I'm Caspar Primke and I am currently a third year at the University of Gerogia!
+I'm Caspar Primke and I am currently a fourth year at the University of Gerogia!

 I am a computer science major who is up for any new challenge.
 I like to play video games, read books, workout, and play board games.